-I remember being asked for help in Maths, but Science and Maths were not my best subjects.
+I remember being asked for help in Maths, but Maths and Science were my worst subjects at school.
 When I gave help to other classmates, I knew my explanation could be wrong, but I knew that I was singled out for help because of the stereotype that Asians are good at Maths and Science.
-When I sat in Music, I remember a classmate would always sit beside me and try to look at my answers when we had class tests.
+When I sat in Music, I remember a classmate would always sit beside me and try to look at my answers when we had tests.
 It’s common that Asians are thought of as the passive minority, in where many racism directed at Asians are often quietly tolerated or ignored.
-The general stereotypes about Asians that are very common are: hard working, studious, nerd, intelligent, striving for A+, bad drivers, rich, musically talented, a doctor, engineer or lawyer and the list goes on.
+The general stereotypes about Asians that are very common are: hard working, studious, nerd, intelligent, striving for top marks, bad drivers, rich, musically talented, a doctor, engineer or lawyer and the list goes on.

 However, there are also a lot of stereotypes of Asian women.
 I did a lot of research and readings on the perspectives of the East last semester at uni, and I feel that there are many stereotypes of Asian women (and men) from the West’s perspective.
+Many of these stereotypes become perpetuated, exaggerated and repeated in the media.
 Although, I would agree that there are many, many Asians that work very hard, but that goes for anywhere there are hard workers and lazy workers.
 The way Asian women are portrayed in films, literature, art and media can have a significant influence on how people view Asian women.

 Asian Mother’s being strict and overprotective.
 You may have heard of the term Tiger Mum.
 It’s a parent that pushes their children to pursue academic excellence and excel in their career and life.
 They can be very demanding and over bearing.
 This is a common stereotype in Chinese parenting.
 Unfortunately, true for some, but definitely not for all.
 My sister and I were never overly pushed to be high achievers.
 We just did our best, and pursued what we’re passionate about.

 Being quiet, submissive, mysterious and exotic.
-Unfortunately, I’ve talked about how my friend and I had a strange experience of white men talking to us for the wrong reasons.
+Unfortunately, I’ve had strange experiences of old white men talking to me for the wrong reasons.
 This is one of the most common stereotypes of Asian women.
 It’s also common in the sexual stereotype of Asian women, that we’re submissive and obedient.
 Sadly, this has been one of the ways the media views us.
-This is one of the reasons I feel put off by men who do have yellow fever, because they want to find an Asian woman who fulfills their Asian fetish of the stereotype of the Asian woman.
+This is one of the reasons I feel put off by men who do have yellow fever, because they want to find an Asian woman who fulfills their Asian fetish of the stereotype of an Asian woman.

 Slim, long black hair and almond eyes.
 Picture an image of a slender frame, porcelain skin, long thick black hair and brown almond eyes.
 The description makes me think of a Singapore Airlines or Thai Airways advertisements.
 It’s true that many Asian women are petite, but everyone comes in different shapes, size and shades.
 However, growing up I would often hear “How do you stay slim Katie,” and sometimes someone would say “because she’s Asian.”
 Genetically Asians all have black hair and brown eyes.